GlenKPeterson/Paguro/README.md

 Paguro is short for the Latin "Paguroidea" - the name of the Hermit Crab superfamily in Biology.
 These collections grow by adding a new shell, leaving the insides the same, much the way [Hermit Crabs trade up to a new shell when they grow](https://www.youtube.com/watch?v=f1dnocPQXDQ).
 This project used to be called UncleJim.

 # News
+If you're new to Paguro, consider starting with the streamlined 3.0 Alpha version.
+Details available on the [RRB Tree branch](https://github.com/GlenKPeterson/Paguro/tree/2016-05-22_RRB-Tree)

 A summary of recent updates is in the [Change Log](CHANGE_LOG.md)

 Future development priorities are further down this page.